-Answer: In October of 2010, atheist Sam Harris’ book entitled The Moral Landscape was released.
+Answer: In October 2010, atheist Sam Harris’s book The Moral Landscape was released.
 In his book, Harris argues against grounding morality in God and says that science is the only vehicle that humanity can use in determining the concepts of good and evil.
-Unlike other naturalistic philosophers and atheists (e.g. Nietzsche, Sartre, Russell) who have denied the reality of objective moral values, Harris instead argues against moral relativism and subjectivism.
+Unlike other naturalistic philosophers and atheists (e.g., Nietzsche, Sartre, and Russell), who have denied the reality of objective moral values, Harris instead argues against moral relativism and subjectivism.
 Harris believes that a valid alternative to moral nihilism exists, and that science provides the answers that human beings desire where issues of morality are concerned.

-To set the stage, Harris defines the playing field (his ‘moral landscape’) in this manner: “The moral landscape is a space of real and potential outcomes whose peaks correspond to heights of potential well being and whose valleys represent the deepest possible suffering.”
-The concept of “well being” is key to understanding Harris’ definition of good and evil.
-Harris says, “Questions about values are really questions about the well being of conscious creatures.”
-So for Harris, the concepts of good and morality are all about the highs and lows of conscious creatures (animals are undoubtedly included along with humans because, after all, to an atheist, humans are nothing more than more highly evolved animals) and their well being.
-Harris says a goal for science is to determine and prescribe ways for human beings to ‘flourish’ and through human flourishing, the good life will be realized.
+To set the stage, Harris defines the playing field (his “moral landscape”) in this manner: “The moral landscape is a space of real and potential outcomes whose peaks correspond to heights of potential well-being and whose valleys represent the deepest possible suffering.”
+The concept of “well-being” is key to understanding Harris’s definition of good and evil.
+Harris says, “Questions about values are really questions about the well-being of conscious creatures.”
+So, for Harris, the concepts of good and morality are all about the highs and lows of conscious creatures (animals are undoubtedly included along with humans because, after all, to an atheist, humans are nothing more than more highly evolved animals) and their well-being.
+Harris says a goal for science is to determine and prescribe ways for human beings to “flourish” and through human flourishing, the good life will be realized.

 The Problem of Good — Defining Good

-Lastly, just because people use their brains for both fact and value operations, such a process cannot be traced back to buttress Harris’ definition of good, especially where morality is concerned.
+Last, just because people use their brains for both fact and value operations, such a process cannot be traced back to buttress Harris’s definition of good, especially where morality is concerned.